JosephRedfern/DashDoorbell/README.md

 Building
 ========
-It should be as easy as cloning the repository, running `go get .` -- this will resolve the dependencies (gopacket and twiliogo).
+It should be as easy as cloning the repository, running `go get .` -- this will resolve the dependencies (gopacket and twiliogo) and compile the project.

 Usage